R&B Journey Operator I

 - Must be able to walk for long distances on uneven, sloped terrain in all weather conditions.

-- Must be capable of working under stressful situations including operation of equipment in bad weather or other difficult conditions (i.e. heights, limited head room).
+- Must be able to work under stressful situations including operation of equipment in bad weather or other difficult conditions (i.e. heights, limited head room).

 - Must have appropriate voice skills to be clearly understood on the telephone, radio, and in public contacts.

-- Must have fine and gross motor skills and full use of fingers, hands, and arms to perform computer or writing duties.
+- Must have fine and gross motor skills and full use of fingers, hands, and arms to perform computer, writing and heavy equipment operating duties.

 - Must have good cognitive skills and awareness of work accuracy.